 - Salespeople cannot create revenue schedules while adding the product; they have to add them afterward.

 - If the opportunity close date changes, the schedules do not automatically shift.
 The result is that the revenue schedules quickly get out of kilter with the opportunity.

-- There’s zero ability track committed and pipeline revenue over time against target.
+- There’s zero ability to track committed and pipeline revenue schedules versus target.

-The result is that many companies that need to schedule revenue over time in salesforce simply don’t.
+The result is that many companies that need to schedule revenue over time in Salesforce don’t.
 Unfortunately, this means they lack visibility of future income.

 Consequently, they often attempt to resolve this in one of three other ways.